we are so lucky to be working with these talented and passionate "makers" of hawai'i.

 keiko hatano was born in tokyo japan. since she moved to the united states in 1974, she has been active in the contemporary art community in both curating and creating.

-she has experimented in different mediums such as wood, metal, fiber and painting. she has achieved recognitions, publicity with press, and has had work purchased by both state and private collectors. in 2012 she started work with doll form, incorporating video and story telling, and continuing to give life force to the dolls she creates.
+she has experimented in different mediums such as wood, metal, fiber and painting. she has achieved recognitions, publicity with press, and has had work purchased by both state and private collectors. in 2014 she started her own skincare line using herbs from her garden and organic ingredients.

 laurie sumiye is a hawai`i-born artist and filmmaker who investigates environmental tensions between humans and nature. her background in interactive media, animation, journalism and design uniquely informs her videos, drawings and installations. laurie spent 16 years working in creative and technology in san francisco, los angeles, new york and london. laurie has shown her award-winning films at doc nyc, bam cinemaFest and PS1MoMA, and exhibited in new york, los angeles, hawai`i and internationally in belfast, south africa and sao paulo, brazil. she holds a mfa in integrated media arts from hunter college in new york, ba & bs in art and communications from bradley university, and studied art at lorenzo de’ medici in florence and pratt institute in new york. laurie currently works and lives in honolulu, hawaii.